Withers trainee recruitment

 The Legal Cheek View

-As a provider of legal services to the world’s super-rich, Withers has some rather big-name clients, among them luxury brands Moncler and MaxMara.
-Most prefer to keep their names private, but the firm lays claim to having represented 70% of the top 100 on The Sunday Times Rich List.
+And the list of names doesn’t stop there.
+As a provider of legal services to the world’s super-rich, Withers also counts luxury brands Moncler and MaxMara; boujee members’ club Soho House; and a smattering of art galleries (including the Tate and the National Gallery of Scotland) as part of its clientele.
+We’re only scratching the tip of the iceberg here as most celebrity and high-net worth clients prefer to keep their names secret but, to give you a taste, the firm lays claim to having represented 75% of the top 100 on The Sunday Times Rich List.

 Continue reading

 The firm’s large family law practice — think million-pound divorces, some featuring celebs and lots of media coverage — is “paper-heavy” but often very stimulating.
 Withers also boasts a built-up intellectual property offering following its 2018 merger with Cambridge tech boutique JAG Shaw Baker.
 Not that all of the work assigned to trainees is riveting.
-Newcomers inevitably end up with some “less exciting” and “less stimulating” admin work, although superiors “tend to be apologetic” for dishing it out.
-However, trainees find that “even if it’s the dullest task, the calibre of clients that work is completed for keep things interesting”.
+Newcomers inevitably end up with some “less exciting” and “less stimulating” admin work, although superiors “tend to be apologetic” for dishing it out and “even if it’s the dullest task, the calibre of clients that work is completed for keep things interesting”.

-Once qualified, the admin work will reduce.
-One junior lawyer says: “As an NQ, I work on a combination of smaller matters, where you are expected to lead and larger matters, where you have a team of associates.
+Once qualified, admin work does apparently reduce.
+One junior lawyer says: “As an NQ, I work on a combination of smaller matters, where you are expected to lead, and larger matters, where you have a team of associates.
 It is quite a good opportunity to learn.”

-The training is “generally good”, we’re told, with partner or senior associate-led sessions at the start of each seat specific to a department.
-There’s also “team-wide training” to keep trainees in tune with the latest legal updates.
+Training is fairly structured, with partner or senior associate-led sessions at the start of each seat specific to a department, and “team-wide training” offered to keep trainees in tune with the latest legal updates.
+One recruit summarised that “training is always informative with handouts included to cut down on note taking, associates/partners giving the training are always open to questions”.
+“Decent levels of responsibility and strong client engagement” accompanied by “regular catch-ups to check how trainees are progressing” and “clear feedback” is another junior’s review.
+Some feel that supervisors can be “a little hands off” with the firm occasionally treating “training related stuff as expendable” but otherwise Withers’ newbies rate the training here as excellent.
 “I think the training is really great overall,” one rookie reports.
 “I have been given just the right balance of early responsibility and support to enable my development.”

-The downside to Withers’ global status is that it behaves a bit more like a megafirm than a private client practice when it comes to working hours.
-Typical hours are 9am to 7pm but some people may work 12-hour days.
-One trainee summarises: “with the meatiest work comes the difficulty of some long hours.
+One trainee summarises it like so: “with the meatiest work comes the difficulty of some long hours.
 This is an entirely personal choice, and if you want the work, it is there to be completed, but equally, you can opt for an easier ride and decline to push yourself, depending on the team you’re in”.
 Another reports on “rarely work[ing] late, often finishing before 7/7.30 pm”, with supervisors being “appreciative” and “clarifying the urgency of the task, to make sure that when you do stay late, it’s necessary”.

-As for other perks, Withers’ lawyers enjoy flexible working, a free barista coffee every day, access to an interest free loan for travel cards, private healthcare, monthly theatre ticket draws, as well as paid-for dinners and taxi rides home beyond a certain time (though not if you’re working from home, we’re told).
+As for perks, Withers’ lawyers enjoy flexible working, a free barista coffee every day, discounts on Shop+Save, cycle-to-work scheme, a gym subsidy, access to an interest free loan for travel cards, private healthcare, monthly theatre ticket draws, the occasional free health check and/or massage, as well as paid-for dinners and taxi rides home beyond a certain time if you’re still in the office.
+The firm also gifts a £150 John Lewis gift voucher for any of its employees who tie-the-knot (we’re yet to confirm if a workplace romance gets you double).
 It appears, however, that trainees seeking better benefits must root out hidden gems.
 “We do have access to a number of discounts, but I don’t think they are well-utilised, and a lot of people don’t know about them, although they are probably quite good if you do go looking,” reveals one respondent.

 Deadlines